Become a FairShare

 Each fall FairShare accepts applications from any CSA farmer interested in being formally endorsed for the following growing season.
 Farmers must submit a full application and have an interview with currently endorsed farmers.

-To be considered as a FairShare endorsed farm, your farm must produce the vast majority of your products on farm, be certified organic or in transition to organic certification (for produce and animal products) and demonstrate an ability to provide a high level of customer service.
+To be considered as a FairShare endorsed farm, your farm must produce the vast majority of your products on farm, be certified organic or in transition to organic certification (for produce) and demonstrate an ability to provide a high level of customer service.

 If you are interested in joining FairShare, please to review the application materials to gain an understanding of our policies, requirements, and the information we ask for in the application.